 - Managers will be less arrogant and will be accountable for both his motivation and actions.

 - On the other hand, non managerial employees will not take matters on their own hands, opting to take a proactive and value adding stance.

 This mental map, however, can’t be legislated, it’s a personal choice.
 When an employee voluntarily embraced this mental map, his attitude change.
-And when attitude changes, the behaviour follows.
+And when attitude changes, the behavior follows.
 Legislation can only force an action but not attitude.